 Quantité disponible : Plus de 20 disponibles

 Hardcover.
 Etat : new.
 Hardcover.
 Arden Student Guides offer a new type of study aid which combines lively critical insight with practical guidance on the critical and writng skills students need to develop in order to engage fully with Shakespeare's texts.
 The books' core focus is on langauge: both understanding and enjoying Shakespeare's rich and complex dramatic lanaguage, and the student's own critical language and how she can improve and develop this to become a critical writer.This lively and informative guide reveals Hamlet as marking a turning point in Shakespeare's use of language and dramatic form as well as addressing the key problem at the play's core: Hamlet's inaction.
 It also looks at recent critical approaches to the play and its theatre history, including the recent David Tennant/RSC Hamlet on both stage and TV screen.
 "This lively and informative guide reveals Hamlet as marking a turning point in Shakespeare's use of language and dramatic form as well as addressing the key problem at the play's core: Hamlet's inaction.
-It also looks at recent critical approaches to the play and its theatre history, including the recent David Tennant / RSC Hamlet on both stage and TV screen"-- Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+It also looks at recent critical approaches to the play and its theatre history, including the recent David Tennant / RSC Hamlet on both stage and TV screen"-- This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9781472520289

 Quantité disponible : 1 disponible(s)